tencentyun/intlcloud-documents/product/监控与管理/访问控制/常见问题_intl.md

 The read-only access to cloud services takes effect when either of the following conditions is met.
  - The service you are using is fully integrated with CAM.
- - The service you are using is integrated with CAM in beta test, and your account is on the whitelist.
+ - The service you are using is beta-integrated with CAM, and your account is on the whitelist.